verklegarden/schnorr-on-evm/ERC.md

 ## Security Considerations

 Note that this Schnorr scheme uses `R`'s Ethereum address instead of the public key itself, thereby decreasing the security of brute-forcing the signature from 256 bits (trying random secp256k1 points) to 160 bits (trying random Ethereum addresses).
 However, the difficulty of cracking a secp256k1 public key using the baby-step giant-step algorithm is `O(√Q)`[^3].
-Note that `√Q ~= 3.4e38 < 128 bit`.
+Note that `√Q ~= 3.4e38 > 127 bit`.
 Therefore, this scheme does not weaken the overall security.

 ## Rationale

 Schnorr signature schemes exist in many different flavors.
 This Schnorr signature scheme chooses the signature to be `(s, R)` instead of `(e, R)` for closer behavior to Bitcoin’s BIP-340.
 Note that eventhough the signature is verified via `Rₑ`, it is still defined via `R` to ensure forward compatibility with Schnorr schemes based on aggregated public keys.

-Additionally this Schnorr scheme is _key prefixed_ to protect against “related-key attacks” meaning the public key is prefixed to the challenge hash `e`.
+Additionally this Schnorr scheme is _key prefixed_ to protect against "related-key attacks" meaning the public key is prefixed to the challenge hash `e`.
 Note that instead of prefixing the key in affine coordinate, the public key’s `x` coordinate and `y` coordinate’s parity are used to potentially reduce EVM memory expansion costs.

 ## Test Cases